kerstnerm/twodayrule/README.md

 # Two-day rule app

-The two-day rule is a web application used to control your habits.
+The two-day rule is a web application used to track your habits.

 ## Description
 The application is used to track your habits.
 You can create any habits in the application.
 Important to reach your target in every 48 hours otherwise the habit fails.